jonnydgreen/event-management-service/docs/design.md

 As defined in the requirements, the user is identified by a UUID.
 In a production setting, this would be identified by a more secure approach such as a [JWT](https://jwt.io/).
-However, in the interests of time and simplicity, the user will be identified by the contents of the base64 encoded API token in the request headers.
+However, in the interests of time and simplicity, the user will be identified by the contents of the base64 encoded Bearer token in the request headers.
 For example:

 | Header name     | Header value                                              | User ID                                |
 | --------------- | --------------------------------------------------------- | -------------------------------------- |
 | `authorization` | `Bearer NmU4NTllMjgtODZjMy00ZWI5LTk2NzQtZjQ4YWM4OWNjMWM1` | `6e859e28-86c3-4eb9-9674-f48ac89cc1c5` |

-No authorization will be implemented at this time, but this would be considered for a production system.
+No authorization will be implemented at this time, but this would be considered for a production system (e.g. admins would create events and users would reserve seats).
 In this case, a permissions system would be used and a strong convention for how what these permissions look like would be a critical part of the solution.

 ### Validation